-The organization will be supported by a governance structure that will include a national Luminary Advisory Body and specialized committees including, but not limited to, 'Data and Intellectual Property' and "Indigenous Talent'.
-Additional committees and governance structures could be added.
-Luminary will also report to Indigenous Works' Board of Directors and to other organizations that will play significant roles as partners and advisors.

-Dr. Ralph Nilson, President Emeritus in Residence, Fulbright Canada and Former President and Vice-Chancellor of Vancouver Island University suggests that 'Luminary could be like an Indigenous Innovation Supercluster that is needed by the research agencies, academic institutions and Indigenous business - nothing like it exists in Canada'.
+The organization will be supported by a governance structure that will include a national Luminary Advisory Body and specialized committees including, but not limited to, 'Data and Intellectual Dr. Ralph Nilson, President Emeritus in Residence, Fulbright Canada and Former President and Vice-Chancellor of Vancouver Island University suggests that 'Luminary could be like an Indigenous Innovation Supercluster that is needed by the research agencies, academic institutions and Indigenous business - nothing like it exists in Canada'.